droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>“Go home, Alenka," the man booms.
 “The rest of you as well.
 For as long as I am burgomaster, I will not permit this madness."
 </div>

 The brown-haired woman is Alenka Konstantinova, a middle-aged Barovian **commoner**.
-The older man is Burgomaster Kolyan Indirovich, a **veteran** with four levels of exhaustion.
+The older man is Burgomaster Kolyan Indirovich, a **[Noble](https://2e.aonprd.com/NPCs.aspx?ID=882)** with a fatigue.
 The red-haired young woman is Ireena Kolyana, who is largely as described in <span class="citation">Roleplaying Ireena (p.
 45)</span>.

 > [!profile]+ **Profile: Ireena Kolyana**
 >